-- 1. the applicant; - 2. the owner of the parcel (if different from the applicant); - 3. the owners of all land abutting the parcel for which a permit is sought, including land across any public or private street or way or any body of water or watercourse from such parcel, as they appear on the most recent tax list; - 4. any other owners of property within three hundred (300) feet of the property lines of the parcel; - 5. the Board of Selectmen (not certified mail); - 6. any other Town, Regional, State or Federal agencies deemed by the Planning Board to be affected thereby; and - 7. any other persons deemed by the Planning Board to be affected thereby.
+- 1. the applicant; - 2. the owner of the parcel (if different from the applicant); - 3. the owners of all land abutting the parcel for which a permit is sought, including land across any public or private street or way or any body of water or watercourse from such parcel, as they appear on the most recent tax list; - 4. any other owners of property within three hundred (300) feet of the property lines of the parcel; - 5. the Select Board (not certified mail); - 6. any other Town, Regional, State or Federal agencies deemed by the Planning Board to be affected thereby; and - 7. any other persons deemed by the Planning Board to be affected thereby. - C. The Planning Board may continue the public hearing process for cause, for receipt of additional information or to take testimony or receive and review additional provided information.
+Any continuance in the public hearing process beyond ninety (90) days from date of receipt of the project